- Doctoral Candidate

-Ava Kikut is interested in the effects of the media environment on youth health and implementing community-based participation research approaches to address health inequalities in Philadelphia.
+Ava Kikut is interested in the effects of media on health and developing community-based communication campaigns to promote health equity.

 - B.A., University of Pennsylvania, 2017

 - M.A., University of Pennsylvania, 2020

 “Strengthened Belief in Vaccine Effectiveness Predicted Increased COVID-19 Vaccination Intention and Behaviour: Results From a Nationally Representative Longitudinal Survey of U.S. Adults From July 2020 to April/May 2021.”
 Vaccine, 2022.

 “Comparing belief in short-term versus long-term consequences of smoking and vaping as predictors of non-use in a 3-year nationally representative survey study of US youth.”
 Tobacco Control, 2021.

 “Association of COVID-19 Misinformation with Face Mask Wearing and Social Distancing in a Nationally Representative US Sample.”
 Health Communication, 2020.

 “Learning from Black/African American Participants: Applying the Integrated Behavioral Model to Assess Recruitment Strategies for a Glaucoma Genetic Study.”
 Health Communication, 2020.

 “A Toxic Blend: Assessing the Effects of Cross-Source Media Coverage of Flavored E-Cigarettes on Youth and Young Adult Perceptions.”
 Journal of Health Communication, 2020.